gtrabanco/dotfiles/README.md

 ## Restore your Dotfiles

+### Short Version

+1. Generate ssh key or import the old one (not recommended) and add it to your GitHub or elsewhere you stored your dotfiles (the public key) to import your dotfiles if the repository is private and to be able to modify your dotfiles.
+2. Do the same with the repository you have your secrets (if you have your secrets in a repository :).
+3. Use script to restore `bash <(curl -s https://raw.githubusercontent.com/gtrabanco/sloth/HEAD/restorer)`
+4. Apply your secrets: `dot secrets apply`
+5. Restart your terminal
+6. Import your packages `dot package import`

+### Long version

 1. Generate ssh key or import the old one (not recommended) and add it to your GitHub or elsewhere you stored your dotfiles (the public key) to import your dotfiles if the repository is private and to be able to modify your dotfiles.
 2. Do the same with the repository you have your secrets (if you have your secrets in a repository :).
 3. Clone your dotfiles repository `git clone [your repository of dotfiles] $HOME/.dotfiles`